anonaddy/addy.io/source/_articles/rules/creating-a-new-rule.md

 - **Block** - Discard the email (sender is not notified).
 - **Disable encryption** - Forward without [encryption](/help/enabling-encryption-for-your-recipient/) for this message.
-- **Move to recipient** - Send to a specific recipient instead of the alias’s default.
+- **Forward to** - Send to a specific recipient instead of the alias's default.

 Add one or more actions, then save the rule.
 The rule will be applied to incoming mail in the [order](/help/changing-the-order-that-your-rules-are-applied-in/) you have set.
 You can [deactivate](/help/deactivating-a-rule/) or [delete](/help/deleting-a-rule/) it later if needed.